hansonmcoombs/training-basic_python/sphinx/source/what_python.rst

 There is a documented style guide for python; it's called `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.
 While following PEP8 isn't necessary, it does make for much more readable (and thus less error prone) code.
-Through this course we will try our best to follow pep8 and as you start to write scripts we'd encourage you to start taking it on board.
+Through this course we will try our best to follow pep8 and point out conventions.
+As you start to write scripts we'd encourage you to start taking it on board.